hanadiasfour/Tic_Tac_Toe/README.md

 # Tic-Tac-Toe Minimax AI Algorithm

 ## Overview
-The main goal of implementing this Tic-Tac-Toe game was to use the the Minimax algorithm to let the computer play a perfect game.
+The main goal of recreating this version of the Tic-Tac-Toe game was to implement the the Minimax algorithm allowing the computer play a perfect game.
 The other modes include random moves, two human players.

 ## Features
 - **Three Game Modes:**